 Mothers are the CEO of the home.
 Organizing schedules, paying the bills, doing food shopping, managing pick-ups and drop-offs, and making sure everyone is healthy is just part of the job.
 Unfortunately, because they are so busy taking care of others, many new moms often put off taking care of themselves or scheduling their own health appointments.

-can help you stay healthy and keep illnesses at bay.
+Making your health a priority can help you stay healthy and keep illnesses at bay.

 You know a good night’s sleep is important for your growing baby, but when it comes to your own sleep, is it the first thing that’s sacrificed?
 Sleep deprivation is common among new moms for a variety of reasons.
 If sleeping through the night isn't in the cards for you, try to sneak in a few naps throughout the day.
 Keeping the bedroom quiet, cool, dark and free from the distractions of devices such as cell phones and tablets can help you relax and sleep.